woodpecker-ci/woodpecker/README.md

 ## 👋 Who uses Woodpecker?

-Woodpecker is used by [itself](https://ci.woodpecker-ci.org/woodpecker/woodpecker-ci/) multiple well-known companies, organizations like [Codeberg](https://codeberg.org), hobbyist and many others.
+Woodpecker is used by [itself](https://ci.woodpecker-ci.org/woodpecker/woodpecker-ci/), multiple well-known companies, organizations like [Codeberg](https://codeberg.org), hobbyists and many others.

 Leave a [comment](https://github.com/woodpecker-ci/woodpecker/discussions/2149) if you're using it as well.